-At BVU we strive to create an environment where respect and dignity of each person is recognized as a core value.
+Respect for the Dignity of the Person At BVU we strive to create an environment where respect and dignity of each person is recognized as a core value.
 It is particularly necessary that this respect encompasses diversity and differences of opinion.
-Offenses against persons because of their race, religion, ethnicity, disability, gender or sexual orientation are especially intolerable in view of the University’s commitment to respect for the person.
-The regulations and prohibitions in this Code of Student Conduct protect the dignity of the whole person.
+Offenses against persons because of their race, religion, ethnicity, ability, gender or sexual orientation are especially intolerable in view of the University’s commitment to respect for the person.
+The regulations and prohibitions in this Student Code of Conduct protect the dignity of the whole person.

-The education offered by Buena Vista University is an education that instills in its students the virtues of humility, civility, integrity and respect.
+Personal Integrity The education offered by Buena Vista University is an education that instills in its students the virtues of humility, civility, integrity and respect.
 Especially appropriate in a University community are virtues for truthfulness, honesty and personal honor.
-Misrepresentation of any kind, whether inside or outside the classroom, is a violation of truth.
+Misrepresentation of any kind, whether inside or outside of the classroom, is a violation of truth.
 Buena Vista University believes that students must accept their responsibility as citizens to obey local, state and Federal laws.
 For the sake of their own self-respect and well-being, it is incumbent on all students to exercise temperance in the consumption of alcohol.
 Only students who are twenty-one (21) years of age or older are permitted to possess or consume alcohol.
 Students will not be excused from responsibility for actions committed under the influence of alcohol or drugs.
 The regulations and prohibitions that follow ensure the personal integrity expected of every student of Buena Vista University.

 Good Samaritan Policy The health and safety of students is the primary concern of the BVU community.
 Consumption of excessive amounts of alcohol or controlled substances can place a person at risk of serious illness or even death.
 When an on-campus student believes that assistance for an intoxicated/impaired student is needed, they are expected to contact Campus Security for assistance.
-Campus Security officers are trained in first aid and will assess intoxicated/impaired individuals to provide assistance, and necessary, facilitate transport to the appropriate medical facilities for treatment.
+Campus Security officers are trained in first aid and will assess intoxicated/impaired individuals to provide assistance, and if necessary, facilitate transport to the appropriate medical facilities for treatment.
 Students who contact Campus Security to obtain aid for another person in need of assistance will be given consideration based on the circumstances of the incident.